The Buick, Prespatou, Boundary and Feye Springs Water Stations are now open!

 Rose Prairie – 15615 259 Road, North Pine

 Electoral Area B Potable Water Stations

-The Buick and Prespatou Water Stations are now open!
+The Buick, Prespatou, Feye Spring, and Boundary Water Stations are now open!
 Stations are open 24 hours a day.
-Currently, residents do not need a key card to get their water.
 Please see the instructions below for more details on how to fill your tanks or instructions are also posted at the buildings.

 Instructions for Obtaining Water